Account Info

 For smaller companies, if the Chief Operating Officer (COO) of a company with a market capitalization of $100 million buys shares with a market value of $1 million, or 1% of the company's shares, this is also worth in-depth research.

-When board members or major shareholders buy shares, you also need to figure out the question: is this significant to them?
+When board members or majority shareholders buy shares, you also need to figure out the question: Does this matter to them?

 3. Question 3: How do insiders buy it?